jessicamariediaz/mini-storefront/README.md

 Built a small Sushi Mini-Storefront using the Next.js App Router.
-You must use JavaScript + JSX (no TypeScript allowed).
+Used JavaScript + JSX

 This project covers: